Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Applying for an original (first time) ID card

 - Proof of name and date of birth, for example, a certified U.S. birth certificate, valid passport or certificate of naturalization.
+(See petition process if fees arise in order to obtain free ID card for voting).

 - Proof of identity (usually a document with a signature or photo).